Good Morning with Anne and Nick

-The programme, which was broadcast on BBC1 from October 1992 to May 1996, was a direct competitor to ITV's This Morning and broadcast in an identical mid-morning timeslot.
+The programme, which was broadcast on BBC1 from October 1992 to May 1996 (and internationally on BBC Prime), was a direct competitor to ITV's This Morning and broadcast in an identical mid-morning timeslot.
 The programme featured a mixture of chat, facts, tips, horoscopes and star guests and also included on the hour news and weather summaries.
+Repeats of the programme were broadcast on UK Living.